Optometrist Vs. Ophthalmologist: Choosing Eye Doctor in Fresno

 Optometrist Vs. Ophthalmologist: Whom Should You Visit?

 There is a vast difference between optometrists and ophthalmologists.
 As mentioned earlier, optometrists have their limits while treating your eye health issues.
-But ophthalmologists can treat all your eyes diseases.
+But ophthalmologists can treat all your eye diseases.
 You can visit an optometrist first, and they can refer you to an ophthalmologist if required.
 Or you can directly go to the ophthalmologist as well.

 Still, you may find yourself confused about whether to go to an optometrist or an ophthalmologist.
 Here is a need-based checklist that will help you settle the debate of OD vs MD eye doctors.